HackintoshwithUbuntu/FastLED-NCS-Fade-Lightshow/FastLed_AlanWalkerFade/README.md

 # FastLed Lightshow for NCS Alan Walker Fade
-A (mostly) efficient rendition of a light show that compliments the first 2 minutes of music from the NCS version of the Alan Walker Fade soundtrack (the one you here in every second Youtube compilation).
+A (mostly) efficient rendition of a light show that compliments the first 2 minutes of music from the NCS version of the Alan Walker Fade soundtrack (the one you here in every second YouTube compilation).

 ## See it in action
 TODO add images / videos here